 She’s fourteen, figuring out life with three siblings and a new stepmom, and navigating her freshman year at a stupid high school where she doesn’t even want to be.
 She was supposed to be at arts school by now.

 It’s fine, though, totally fine: she’s going to practice her viola extra hard and get into LACHSA next year.
-She’s definitely 100 percent focused and not even slightly … Continue reading →
+She’s definitely 100 percent focused and … Continue reading →

 How do you fight despair and learn to meet the world with a loving heart?
 How do you overcome shame?
 Stay faithful in spite of failure?
 No matter where people live or what their circumstances may be, everyone needs boundless, restorative love.
 Gorgeous and uplifting, TATTOOS ON THE HEART amply demonstrates the impact unconditional love can have on your life.

-As a pastor working in a neighborhood with the highest concentration of murderous gang activity in Los Angeles, Gregory Boyle created an organization … Continue reading →
+As a pastor working in a neighborhood with the highest concentration of murderous gang activity in Los Angeles, Gregory Boyle … Continue reading →